po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/14-Stu_Closures/README.md

 * As a teacher, I want a way to keep track of the number of students I see every day.

-* As a developer, I want to use closures to keep my  `count` variable data private.
+* As a developer, I want to keep my  `count` variable data private.

 ## Acceptance Criteria